Animal Behaviour, BSc

 Why Study Animal Behaviour?

-• Unique programme offering study in the fields of biology and psychology – understand behaviour from all angles: evolution, development, mechanisms and adaptive significance.
+• Unique programme combining the fields of biology and psychology – understand behaviour from all angles: evolution, development, mechanisms, and adaptive significance.

 • Teaching from researchers in biology and psychology gives access to the cutting edge of both subject areas.

-• Academic and transferrable skills are built in to the learning experience to maximise employability.
+• Academic and transferrable skills such as data science are built into the learning experience to maximise employability.

 Entry Requirements